Interested-In-Spresense/Rover/README.md

 ## Features

-- Control forward, backward, left, right, and stop
+- Unified API for forward, backward, left, right, and stop
-- Set speed (0–100%)
+- Adjustable speed (0–100%)
+- Optional MODE pin supported in `begin()`
-- For servo steering, set center and range
+- Servo steering supports adjustable center and range
-- Single DRV8835 instance to control 1 or 2 motors
+- Uses a single DRV8835 instance for all motor control
-- Easy to integrate into Arduino sketches
+- Easy integration with Arduino sketches

 ---